phenixdigital/phoenix_storybook/guides/icons.md

 {:hero, "cake"} # for all HeroIcons
 {:hero, "cake", :outline} # same than previous one, :outline is the default style {:hero, "cake", :outline, "psb-w-2 psb-h-2"}
+{:local, "hero-cake"} # for custom or core-component-generated icons {:local, "hero-cake", :outline} # same than previous one, :outline is the default style {:local, "hero-cake", :outline, "psb-w-2 psb-h-2"}
 ```

 ## FontAwesome icons